Cam-M31/investment-theses/english/Huddle01 (HUDL).md

 ### Huddle01 Protcol Tech Stack

-Huddle01 aims to provide seamless real-time communication for the Next-Gen. It will also lay a solid foundation for builders to innovate on top of it and build various client-facing applications.
-Huddle Provides a ready to use platform for video conferencing with a single click.
+Huddle01 aims to provide seamless real-time communication for the Next-Gen. It will also lay a solid foundation for builders to innovate on top of and build various client-facing applications.
+Huddle provides a ready to use platform for video conferencing with a single click.
 They also have custom SDKs, on both mobile and web platforms for custom platform integrations.
 The protocol aims (and has so far proven) to scale WebRTC through a decentralized network of nodes, being able to provide live audio/video streaming infrastructure that is fast (low latency) and inexpensive (not CPU intensive) to use.

 <img width="600" alt="image" src="https://user-images.githubusercontent.com/96482943/173389714-e52945b1-9e62-4a24-8b3f-418fd93dbf07.png">